rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 The HPC clusters are only able to host a jupyter notebook work space in an interactive session.
 To install and run Jupyter please follow these steps.

-1. start an interactive session  with the following command:
+1. Start an interactive session  with the following command:

 .. code-block:: bash